yicharlieyi/CSC_591_Project/Client/README.md

 ## Run the Script
 First, add the broker ip to line 13 of `sub.py`

-Navigate to the repository where the `sub.py` resides and run the scri[t] with the following code to subscribe to the all the event topics and display the event status:
+Navigate to the repository where the `sub.py` resides and run the script with the following code to subscribe to the all the event topics and display the event status:
 - `python sub.py`

 After connecting, it will subscribe to the following topics: